-SOWK 614 Survey Measurement and Development (3) Prepares students with the skills to be critical users of a variety of types of measurement instruments, as well as gain experience in the intricacies of scale development, including psychometrics.
+instruments, as well as gain experience in the intricacies of scale development, including psychometrics.
 Students will examine and determine scale reliability and validity.
 Prereq or Coreq: SOWK 601.

 SOWK 615 Advanced Social Welfare Policy (3) Introduces conceptual approaches to policy analysis and assesses selected social policies, programs and services in the areas of income maintenance, healthcare and personal social services in accordance with these approaches and with specific reference to their impact on special populations.
-This course will be offered in a blended distance-education format.
+This course will be offered in a blended-learning format.
 Prereq: SOWK 515 or SOWK 601.
 Offered in fall.